Red Bank Catholic High School: Building projects

 Construction on a new athletic facility takes the place of the recently demolished Sternweiss building that was knocked down in the summer of 2008.
 The construction of this building is the main focus of their "Imagine RBC 2010" plan, with the other construction being the renovation of a number of classrooms and important areas around the school.
 This building will be mainly a Student Center with numerous facilities for education, sports, and fitness.

 The new 31000 sqft student center now houses a 2200 sqft fitness center, two classrooms, locker rooms and proper storage space which will house the Alumni Hall of Fame and trophies and includes infrastructure upgrades such as a new heating system for the entire plant that was completed in September 2007 and is expected to result in significant savings in heating costs.
 This project was estimated to cost around $12 million which will be funded through the school's Capital Campaign, and was estimated to finish sometime in 2010.

 The school is renovating the existing building by completely updating three classrooms, while making numerous additions to others and adding a technology center to their library, complete with 28 new computers and a ceiling-mounted projector with two flat screen LCD monitors.
 These upgrades along with the creation of a writing lab which is staffed during every lunch period will help increase student productivity and foster new student learning and creativity.

 There will also be numerous renovations to the Broad Street Auditorium.
 This renovation was initiated by the class of the 1950s.
 The Classes of the 50s launched an initiative to refurbish the auditorium with a celebration called "Moments to Remember."
 The event preceded a series of fund raising efforts orchestrated by the PTA that funded the renovation.
 These mostly aesthetic renovations included new stage curtains, new ceiling and ceiling fans, new lighting fixtures and refinishing the original flooring.

-Along with these already present renovations and those being constructed, RBC will be continuing to renovate every classroom and learning area in the school.
+Along with these already present renovations and those being constructed, RBC will be continuing to renovate classrooms and learning areas.